50 Fall Things to Do in Connecticut with Kids

 8. Enjoy a concert at the Ridgefield Playhouse – check their website for a list of performers.

 9. Check out the exhibits at the Children's Museum in West Hartford.
+2020 update: Purchase timed tickets this year.

 Get greeted by the giant whale at the Children’s Museum in West Hartford.
 Photo courtesy of Visit CT